Other Articles about Throop Church

 There was a sequence of 5 ministers over the next 25 years, none of whom were successful in getting the 700 seats anywhere near full.
-See Notes on Throop History for more details.
-For this reason, and also because there was fear that the neighborhood around the church was deteriorating and that industry might be brought in, the church decided to sell the edifice on Raymond Ave. and move to somewhat smaller but "better" quarters.
+See Notes on Throop History for more details, including comments about these ministers.
+Due to that emptiness of the church on Sunday, and also because there was fear that the neighborhood around the church was deteriorating and that industry might be brought in, the church decided to sell the edifice on Raymond Ave. and move to somewhat smaller but "better" quarters.
 They then sold the old church to the Church of the Nazarene and built a new church (the present structure) at Los Robles and Del Mar which was completed in 1923.

 The present sanctuary only seats 300 people (less than half that of the old church).
 But the new church in exterior size is roughly the same size as the old one since the old church (except for its towers and huge basement) was mostly sanctuary.
 The new church is less than half sanctuary and has a separate social hall with a stage while the old church had a huge cement-floored basement which was used for social functions and also as a roller skating rink.
 This basement had windows and was at some locations completely above ground.
 Counting the basement, which extended under the entire old building, the old church likely had more square feet of floor space than the new church.